 Are AAFE Courses Accredited?

 Their courses have credit for dentists.
 Since dentists cannot teach or supervise nurses, PA's and MD's their education credits are also completely different.
-It is unclear which of AAFE's courses actually have accreditation for doctors and nurses from their website.
+It is unclear which of AAFE's courses actually have accreditation for doctors and nurses from their website and emails to their CME provider for clarification go unanswered.

 Is Hands-On Product included in the Tuition?